gitlabhq/gitlabhq/doc/install/kubernetes/gitlab_omnibus.md

 # GitLab-Omnibus Helm Chart
+> **Note:**
-> This Helm chart is in beta, while [additional features](https://gitlab.com/charts/charts.gitlab.io/issues/68) are being worked on.
+* This Helm chart is in beta, while [additional features](https://gitlab.com/charts/charts.gitlab.io/issues/68) are being worked on.

-> GitLab is working on a [cloud native set of Charts](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) which will eventually replace these.
+* GitLab is working on a [cloud native set of Charts](https://gitlab.com/charts/helm.gitlab.io/blob/master/README.md) which will eventually replace these.

-> Officially supported cloud providers are Google Container Service and Azure Container Service.
+* Officially supported cloud providers are Google Container Service and Azure Container Service.

 This work is based partially on: https://github.com/lwolf/kubernetes-gitlab/.
 GitLab would like to thank Sergey Nuzhdin for his work.